ruleminer/rulekit-gui/README.md

 ## Installation and Usage
 ### Clone repository
-first create a working directory into where the application should be placed.
+First create a working directory into where the application should be placed.
 Then call the following commands in Git Bash:

 ```